Omarbousfer/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7) program have a function that computes the absolute value of an integer
 8) program have a function that prints the last digit of a number
 9) program have a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59
+10) program have a function that prints the 9 times table, starting with 0